-Now that the weather’s heating up, it’s time for you and your dog to get off the couch and out into nature.
-If the same daily walk is getting old, try one of these outdoor activities you’ll both enjoy — and remember to bring plenty of water, so that your pup stays hydrated!
+Now that the weather’s beginning to cool off, it’s time for you and your dog to get out of the house and out into nature.
+If the same daily walk is getting old, try one of these outdoor activities you’ll both enjoy!

-Hit the beach: Some ocean and lake beaches are dog-friendly, even allowing canine companions to be off-leash during certain hours.
+Hit the beach: Some ocean and lake beaches are dog-friendly, even allowing canine companions to be off-leash during certain hours in the off-season.
 Play Frisbee, dig to China, take a romp in the water, or teach your dog to body surf.

 Take a hike: No need to trek the Appalachian Trail; even a short hike in your closest state park provides great exercise and new scenery to appreciate.
 But check park regulations first to make sure your pup is allowed on the grounds.